va64doman/codility/README.md

 Anything else is written in Python.

-At the moment, I focus on correctness.
-If you know any efficient solution, let me know.

-I am up to challenges.

 ## Warning - Same Tasks

 Lesson 1 Binary Gap is the same as Exercise 9 Binary Gap.